 Group discounts available.

-- Awareness of empirical, ethical and political limitations of the approach.
+- Basic understanding of the limitations of the approach.

 Anticipated behavioural and business impacts include:

 - Participants will get an introduction to identify potential applications of Behavioural Economics in the their work context, they will be able to have a first discussion about possible behavioural economics informed policy solutions and consider how to evaluate outcomes.
 Participants will also learn about their own biases and how they affect their decision making.